chrisbrowneanu/ENGN2225/content.md

 #### Core resources

-*  [Evaluation Matrix](http://deseng.ryerson.ca/y/pub/Dcl/EvaluationMatrices.pdf) worksheet.
+*  [Evaluation Matrices](http://eng.anu.edu.au/courses/ENGN2225/course-files/core_resources/wk09-evaluation_matrices.pdf) worksheet.
 This is a good demonstration on how you can use your customer requirements to identify the best solution.

-** Further Resources **
+#### Further resources

 *  Blanchard, B.S., W.J.
 Fabrycky, Systems Engineering and Analysis, Fifth ed.
 Pearson, New Jersey, 2011.
-[Figure 7.4 is a good way to visualise the alternatives (p202)](http://eng.anu.edu.au/courses/ENGN2225/course-files/readings/wk10-Blanchard_DecisionEvaluation.pdf)
+[Figure 7.4 is a good way to visualise the alternatives (p202)](http://eng.anu.edu.au/courses/ENGN2225/course-files/further_resources/wk09-Blanchard_DecisionEvaluation.pdf)

 ### Design selection